Sinthushan-bootcamp/NoteTaker/README.md

 npm i
 ```
 ## Usage

+You can find the deployed application [here](https://murmuring-mesa-24022.herokuapp.com/)

+or

 First clone the repo and from the command line CD into the directory.
 Once in the directory follow the [install instructions](#installation) and then run either one of the following commands

 Use your own Port: